 Pro tip: If you miss a payment, call the credit card company and ask if they can refund the late fee.
 They typically will oblige if if you’re a first-time offender.

 To avoid missing a credit card payment, set up automatic payments from your checking account.

 A credit limit is the maximum amount of credit a credit card issuer has approved for you to use.

 The lender gives you a credit limit when you’re approved for a credit card.
 It’s the total amount you can spend on that card.
 As you use your card, your available credit will change.
 Your credit limit will not vary.

-Credit card companies turn to your credit score to determine your card’s limit.
-These scores make up payment history, credit utilization, length of credit history, credit mix, and recent inquiries.
+Pro tip: Credit card companies turn to your credit score to determine your card’s limit.
+These scores are based on payment history, credit utilization, length of credit history, credit mix, and recent inquiries.
 All these factors will impact your new card limit.
-Lenders will give high-risk borrowers lower credit limits versus someone with good credit.
+Lenders will give high-risk borrowers lower credit limits compared to applicants with good credit.